tabrom/oii-fsds-wikipedia/README.md

 # oii-fsds-wikipedia

+This repo was used by Tabio (tabrom) to work on the labs and walkthroughs.

+Now it has become the central point to hand in our code bases in a unified version.
+As a deep colab on some utils would have added considerable overhead due to the large provided base, we chose to not work together in this way and update each other instead.

+It can be found [here](https://drive.google.com/drive/u/0/folders/1XgM9FonSGPp1u9Bcf_nVwRgNE_IE5Ob_).
+Relevant notebooks can be found there..
+Note that user analysis (by Tabio) uses this repo as well.

+**OG README:**
 A repository for downloading and analyzing Wikipedia revisions.
 Used in Fundamentals of Social Data Science for the MSc Social Data Science at the Oxford Internet Institute.

 ## Installation